codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **AWS ALB post-install configuration**

-If AWS ALB is your ingress controller, you must do the following:
+For AWS ALB installations, you must do the following:
 * Create an `Alias` record in Amazon Route 53
-* Manually configure cluster routing and register Git integrations
+* Manually register Git integrations - see Git integration registration.

-Create an `Alias` record in Amazon Route 53 and map your zone apex (example.com) DNS name to your Amazon CloudFront distribution.
+Create an `Alias` record in Amazon Route 53, and map your zone apex (example.com) DNS name to your Amazon CloudFront distribution.
 For more information, see [Creating records by using the Amazon Route 53 console](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html){:target="\_blank"}.

 {% include image.html